 BPP also oversee a 45-month Level 7 Actuary Apprenticeship leading to the IFoA Actuary designation.

-To join this programme, you'll typically need a degree in a numerate subject such as maths, economics or statistics, but if you hold a grade B or above in A-level maths you may still be considered.
-Those who've successfully completed the Level 4 apprenticeship may also be eligible for entry.
+To join this degree apprenticeship, you'll typically need a degree in a numerate subject such as maths, economics or statistics.
+However, if you hold a grade B or above in A-level maths, you may still be considered.
+Those who've completed the Level 4 apprenticeship may also be eligible for entry.

 Find out more